Skip to Content

 3. Then set up a little assembly line with the ravioli, eggs, breadcrumbs and a plate.

-4. Dip the ravioli in the beaten eggs, then coat with the breadcrumbs.
+4. Dip ravioli in the beaten eggs, then coat with the breadcrumbs.
 Set aside on the plate.

 5. Heat about 3 tablespoons of olive oil in a large skillet over medium high heat.